 18.3 With the help of the Facebook pixel, Facebook is on the one hand able to determine the visitors of our online offer as a target group for the presentation of ads (so-called "Facebook ads").
 Accordingly, we use the Facebook Pixel in order to display the Facebook Ads placed by us only to those Facebook users who have also shown an interest in our online offering or who exhibit certain characteristics (e.g. interests in certain topics or products determined on the basis of the websites visited) that we transmit to Facebook (so-called "custom audiences").
 With the help of the Facebook pixel, we also want to ensure that our Facebook Ads correspond to the potential interest of users and do not appear annoying.
 With the help of the Facebook Pixel, we can also track the effectiveness of Facebook Ads for statistical and market research purposes by seeing whether users are redirected to our website after clicking on a Facebook Ad (so-called "conversion").

-18.4 The processing of data by Facebook is carried out within the framework of Facebook's Data Use Policy.
-Accordingly, general information on the display of Facebook Ads, in the Facebook Data Usage Policy: Specific information and details about the Facebook pixel and how it works can be found in the Facebook help section:
+18.4 The processing of data by Facebook is carried out within the framework of Facebook's data use policy.
+Accordingly, general information on the display of Facebook ads, in Facebook's data usage policy: https://www.facebook.com/policy.php.
+Specific information and details on the Facebook Pixel and how it works can be found in Facebook's help section: https://www.facebook.com/business/help/651294705016616.

-18.5 You may object to the collection by the Facebook Pixel and use of your data to display Facebook Ads.
-To control what types of ads are displayed to you within Facebook, you can go to the page set up by Facebook and follow the instructions on usage-based advertising settings: The settings are platform-independent, i.e. they are applied to all devices, such as desktop computers or mobile devices.
+18.5 You can object to the collection by the Facebook pixel and use of your data to display Facebook ads.
+To adjust which types of ads are displayed to you within Facebook, you can go to the page set up by Facebook and follow the instructions there regarding the settings for usage-based advertising: https://www.facebook.com/settings?tab=ads.
+The settings are platform-independent, i.e. they are applied to all devices, such as desktop computers or mobile devices.

 19. facebook social plugins

-19.1 On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
-6 para.
-1 lit. f.
-DSGVO) if applicable social plugins ("plugins") of the social network facebook.com, which is operated by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland ("Facebook").
-The Plugins can display interaction elements or content (e.g. videos, graphics or text contributions) and can be recognized by one of the Facebook logos (white "f" on blue tile, the words "Like", "Like" or a "thumbs up" sign) or are marked with the addition "Facebook Social Plugin".
-The list and appearance of the Facebook Social Plugins can be viewed here:
+19.1 We use social plugins ("plugins") of the social network facebook.com, which is operated by Facebook Ireland Ltd. DSGVO) we may use social plugins ("plugins") of the social network facebook.com, which is operated by Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland ("Facebook").
+The plugins can display interaction elements or content (e.g. videos, graphics or text contributions) and are recognisable by one of the Facebook logos (white "f" on a blue tile, the terms "Like", "Like" or a "thumbs up" sign) or are marked with the addition "Facebook Social Plugin".
+The list and appearance of Facebook social plugins can be viewed here: https://developers.facebook.com/docs/plugins/.

 19.3 If a user calls up a function of this online offer that contains such a plugin, his device establishes a direct connection with the Facebook servers.
 The content of the plugin is transmitted by Facebook directly to the user's device and integrated into the online offer by the user.
 User profiles can be created from the processed data.
 We therefore have no influence on the scope of the data that Facebook collects with the help of this plugin and therefore inform the users according to our state of knowledge.